 - Tell them about cancer.
 Let them know that there is nothing they did to cause cancer.
 And they can't catch it from someone else. - Let them know their feelings are okay.
 Tell them you understand if they are upset, angry, sad, or scared.
 Remind them that no matter what happens, you will always love them. - Tell them the truth with love and hope.
-Let them know that your loved one is getting good care and that you hope he or she will get well again.
+Let them know that your loved one is getting good care and that you hope they will get well again.
 But don't try to promise them a good outcome if you aren't sure of one. - Listen to them.
 Ask them how they feel and what they are worried about.
-If they're young, ask them to draw a picture or play with dolls to show you how they feel. - Stay involved.
+If they're young, ask them to draw a picture or play with dolls to show you how they feel.
+If they're teenagers, ask questions or encourage them to talk to a friend or trusted adult. - Stay involved.
 You may be with your loved one who is sick more often right now.
 Try to spend time with your kids in any way you can.
 Take them to the store with you or eat meals with them.
 Ask them about their day.
 Leave them notes or call them when you can.